benkaiser/stretto/README.md

 ### Android Sync App

-If you want to sync your Node Music Player playlists to your phone, [check out the android sync app repository](https://github.com/benkaiser/android-node-music-sync).
+If you want to sync your Stretto playlists to your phone, [check out the android sync app repository](https://github.com/benkaiser/android-node-music-sync).

 ### Remote Control Shortcuts